Can Ozempic Be Used To Treat Addiction?

 Although it’s a newer prescription medication, it’s already one of the most commonly prescribed drugs in the United States, with several million people taking it each year.

 Celebrities and medical practitioners have been endorsing Ozempic as a weight-loss drug, but that was not its original intended use.
-It’s now sparking further interest as a substance abuse treatment.
+It’s now sparking further interest as a substance use disorder treatment.

 What Is Ozempic?